jazzband/django-floppyforms/docs/widgets.rst

     The ``ClearableFileInput`` widget has been added in Django 1.3.
 If you use django-floppyforms with Django 1.2, the ClearableFileInput will behave just like a traditional FileInput.

+    .. versionchanged:: 1.0
+       django-floppyforms 1.0 ships with a full backport of ``ClearableFileInput``.

 .. note:: TypedMultipleChoiceField